revbayes/revbayes.github.io/tutorials/sse/bisse.md

 #### **Prior on the Root State**

-Create a variable with the prior probabilities of each rate category at the root.
+Create a variable for the root state frequencies.
 We are using a flat [Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) as the prior on each state.
-In this case we are actually estimating the prior frequencies of the root states.
 There has been some discussion about this in {% cite FitzJohn2009 %}.
 You could also fix the prior probabilities for the root states to be equal (generally not recommended), or use empirical state frequencies.

-    rate_cat_probs ~ dnDirichlet( rep(1, NUM_STATES) )
+    root_state_freq ~ dnDirichlet( rep(1, NUM_STATES) )

 Note that we use the `rep()` function which generates a vector of length `NUM_STATES` with each position in the vector set to `1`.
 Using this function and the `NUM_STATES`